 "Have you ever paid a toll...
 Without slowing down?" (yes!)

+On demand movie viewing!
+It's totally Netflix!
 The original "You will" press release was all up in the hip jargon of the time, even mentioning "surfers" as it promised you could see these ads online, back then on an "internet site" created by none other than Adam Curry.
 The links are long gone, though.